 What are all the parts available in Jane to build a chart template?
-Here’s a graphic list (including the newly added “Optical Measurements” section:
+Well, let’s take a look!

 And here’s how you use them to build your charts: